VCVRack/Befaco/README.md

 * The hardware Muxlicer assigns multiple functions to the "Speed Div/Mult" dial, that cannot be reproduced with a single mouse click.
 Some of these have been moved to the context menu, specifically: quadratic gates, the "All In" normalled voltage, and the input/output clock division/mult.
 The "Speed Div/Mult" dial remains only for main clock div/mult.

 * The Noise Plethora filters self-oscillate on the hardware version but not the software version.

+* EvenVCO has the option (default true) to remove DC from the pulse waveform output (hardware contains DC for non-50% duty cycles)

+* PonyVCO optionally allows the user:
+  * to filter DC from the TZFM input signal (hardware filters below 15mHz)
+  * to limit the pulsewidth from 5% to 95% (hardware is full range)
+  * to remove DC from the pulse waveform output (hardware contains DC for non-50% duty cycles)